canonical/maas-site-manager/README.md

 Ensure that you have a recent version of [Docker](https://docs.docker.com/get-docker/) installed.

-* Run `docker-compose up --build` to start the backend and the database.
+* Run `docker compose up --build` to start the backend and the database.
 * Run `cd frontend` and `yarn dev` to start the frontend

 #### A note on installing the frontend